ocf/puppet/README.md

 For modules that apply only to a specific service (such as the MySQL server), use the service CNAME (such as `mysql`) for the module name.
-Otherwise, use common sense to come up with a reasonable name (e.g. `ocf_desktop` or `ocf_ssl`).
+Otherwise, use common sense to come up with a reasonable name (e.g. `ocf_desktop`).

-For manifests that should apply to all (or most) OCF servers, such as one that sets up LDAP/Kerberos authentication, consider just creating a new class under the `ocf` module.
+For manifests that don't refer to a service but are commonly used, such as one that sets up LDAP/Kerberos authentication (used on every server) or the SSL bundle generation manifest (used by lots of servers), consider just creating a new class under the `ocf` module.

 Try not to refer to servers by hostname (such as `lightning`).
 Instead, use the service CNAME (such as `puppet`) or the top-level variables `$::hostname` and